What prompt engineering actually is

 The 5 variables that control every output

 Every prompt has five key dimensions.
-Get these right and the output improves dramatically.
+The starter prompts at the top of this guide lean on three of them: context, format, and constraints.
+Get all five right and the output improves dramatically.
 Ignore them and you're gambling on the defaults.

 1. Role